tkasp/FolderLookup/README.md

 # FolderLookup
-This script will take a search term from the user and scan both possible directories for folders.
-Any folder name that includes the search term will be opened, up to a maximum of 5 as overload protection.If the user desires to open more folders at once to have a more thorough search, the search term can be preceded by an asterisk.
+This script will take a search term from the user and scan possible directories for folders and open them.
+Any folder name that includes the search term will be opened, up to a maximum of 5 as overload protection.
+If the user desires to open more folders at once to have a more thorough search, the search term can be preceded by an asterisk.

 Useful if you regularly have to access large directories many levels deep within a storage system. the script can be used to pre-define the directories of interest, and then repeatedly take a search term to open any applicable folders therein.

 # Installation
-Just clone on download the repo.
+Just clone or download the repo.

 # Usage